 Considering that Costa Rica doesn’t have a great public transportation system outside of its big cities like San Jose, where you can catch taxis and buses, getting to La Fortuna Waterfall might be a challenge.

-Uber was introduced in Costa Rica a few years ago, but it’s not very common outside of San Jose.
-If you do not have a rental car and are looking to hire a taxi to get to La Fortuna Waterfall, check Uber – you never know when the service might become available in La Fortuna.
+Uber was introduced in Costa Rica a few years ago, but it’s just gradually becoming more common outside of San Jose.
+If you don’t have a rental car and are looking to hire a taxi to get to La Fortuna Waterfall, search Uber.
+There are often drivers that can take you directly from San Jose airport to La Fortuna.

 Unfortunately, there is no public transportation to La Fortuna Waterfall.